sid410/TrafficEZ/README.md

   - [x] able to switch strategy between Warp and Trim for TransformPerspective interface.
   - [x] read calibration info from yaml file.

-- [ ] CalibrateVideoStreamer (Only run once during calibration phase, assuming installed cameras don't move)
+- [x] CalibrateVideoStreamer (Only run once during calibration phase, assuming installed cameras don't move)

   - [x] Inherit from VideoStreamer: openVideoStream, constructStreamWindow, getNextFrame, readCalibrationPoints, initializePerspectiveTransform, warpFrame.
   - [x] setCalibrationPointsFromMouse: click four points (resettable if unhappy) to define the image transformation matrix for warping the perspective to bird's eye view.
   - [x] input the length and width of the total lanes.
   - [x] saveCalibrationPoints: save the corresponding {calibration_points, lanes_dimension} to a yaml file.
-  - [ ] show frame that can also be accessed remotely (SSH).
+  - [ ] (optional) show/stream frame that can also be accessed remotely (SSH).
   - [ ] (optional) add a line guide calculated from Hough line transform to snap to.

 - [ ] HullRecognitionModule

-  - [ ] switch between debug mode (with imshow) and release mode (no imshow).

   - [ ] create HullDetector + image processing builder

-    - [ ] read cv_params config file to load constants of CV pipeline (HullDetector settings interface).
+    - [ ] read/save cv_params config file to load constants of CV pipeline (HullDetector settings interface).
     - [x] pre-process frame using the builder pattern with the following steps:
       - [x] grayscale.
       - [x] gaussian blur.